vercel/next.js/docs/advanced-features/open-telemetry.md

 provider.register()
 ```

-> **Note**: We have created a simple [with-opentelemetry](https://github.com/vercel/next.js/tree/canary/examples/with-opentelemetry) example that you can use.
+> **Note**: We have created a basic [with-opentelemetry](https://github.com/vercel/next.js/tree/canary/examples/with-opentelemetry) example that you can use.

 ## Testing your instrumentation